h2oai/h2o-3/h2o-docs/src/product/data-science/glm.rst

 -  `interaction_pairs <algo-params/interaction_pairs.html>`__: When defining interactions, use this option to specify a list of pairwise column interactions (interactions between two variables).
 Note that this is different than ``interactions``, which will compute all pairwise combinations of specified columns.

 **max_iterations**: For GLM, must be :math:`\geq` 1 to obtain a proper model (or -1 for unlimited which is the default setting).
-Setting it to 0 will only return the correct coefficient names and empty.
+Setting it to 0 will only return the correct coefficient names and an empty model.

 - **max_iterations_dispersion**: Control the maximum number of iterations in the dispersion parameter estimation loop using maximum likelihood.
 This option defaults to ``1000000``.